trintaenove/trintaenove/README.md

 - 👋 Hi, I’m Wendell.
-My lycky number is 39.
+My lucky number is 39.
 - 👀 I’m interested in sports, cars and trying to learn how to code.
 - 🌱 I’m currently learning JavaScript.
 I'm willing to learn node very soon.
 - 💞️ I’m looking to collaborate on the most different kind of projects.